apache/storm/docs/Tutorial.md

 Let's see how to run the `ExclamationTopology` in local mode and see that it's working.

 Storm has two modes of operation: local mode and distributed mode.
-In local mode, Storm executes completely in the process by simulating worker nodes with threads.
+In local mode, Storm executes completely in a process by simulating worker nodes with threads.
 Local mode is useful for testing and development of topologies.
 You can read more about running topologies in local mode on [Local mode](Local-mode.html).

 To run a topology in local mode run the command `storm local` instead of `storm jar`.

 ## Stream groupings

 A stream grouping tells a topology how to send tuples between two components.
 Remember, spouts and bolts execute in parallel as many tasks across the cluster.
-If you look at how topology is executing at the task level, it looks something like this:
+If you look at how a topology is executing at the task level, it looks something like this:

 ![Tasks in a topology](images/topology-tasks.png)